EdwinVW/pitstop/README.md

 This service contains 2 parts: an API for managing the workshop planning and an event-handler that handles events and builds a read-model that is used by the API.

 ##### API
-This is an API that is used to manage Maintenance Jobs in the system.Because we want to be able to keep Workshop Management up and running even when other services are down, the API also offers functionality to retrieve vehicle and customer information from the read-model.
+This is an API that is used to manage Maintenance Jobs in the system.
+Because we want to be able to keep Workshop Management up and running even when other services are down, the API also offers functionality to retrieve vehicle and customer information from the read-model.
 This read-model is filled by the event-handler (described below).
 To ensure the availability of this API, 2 instances of this API are started and load-balanced by the API Gateway.

 This service handles the following commands: